Fly

 We suggest a 7-wt or 8-wt

-rod with a 0X to 2X tapered leader and 8 to 12-pound tippet (depending
+rod with either a 2X or 3X tapered leader and either 8 or 10-pound tippet (depending

 on conditions).
 Please see our setup